Roie-k/ChangeCaptioningDataset/README.md

 - **Multiple Choice (MCQ)**
   Four-option questions asking which interpretation best explains the localized change.

-- **Open-Ended**
-  Free-form descriptive questions for linguistic diversity and semantic coverage.

 Example question types include:
 - “Has a new structure been built near the intersection?”
 - “What change occurred to the building in the northeast part of the image?”